MarianArlt/sddm-sugar-light/README.md

 Here are some previews of nifty variable names you can set/unset/change to customize your sugar:
 `ThemeColor`, `Font`, `HourFormat`, `ForceRightToLeft`, `TranslateUsernamePlaceholder` This is just a teaser.
 There are 27 customizable variables in total!
 This sugar will be yours and only yours.
+Sugar comes in two flavors.
+This one is for the milky sweet.
+You can also check out [Sugar Dark](https://www.opendesktop.org/p/1272122/).

 ### Dependencies